Padraig O'Keeffe

-Pádraig O'Keeffe (Irish: Pádraig Ó Caoimh) (1887 - 1963) was an Irish traditional musician.
+Pádraig O'Keeffe (Irish: Pádraig Ó Caoimh) (died 1963) was an Irish traditional musician.

-O'Keeffe was born in Glountane Cross (in the townland of Knockdown), Cordal, near Castleisland in County Kerry, the eldest of eight children from a musical family.
+O'Keeffe was the eldest of eight children from a musical family.
 He was known for his fiddle playing, self-devised system of notating music, and numerous skilled pupils.
 He is regarded as one of the greatest fiddlers of the Sliabh Luachra style.
 His death marked the end of the travelling fiddlemasters of Munster.

 There is no great consistency in the spelling of the anglicised version of his name.
 On returns from the 1901 census, he is listed as Patrick O'Keeffe.
 He was known locally as Patrick or Pádraic Keeffe.
 On recording labels his surname is recorded as O'Keeffe (and incorrectly) O'Keefe.

 Early years

 Pádraig O'Keeffe was born to John Leahy O'Keeffe of Glountane, a schoolmaster and skilled dancer, and Margaret O'Callaghan of Doonasleen ("Doon"), Kishkeam, County Cork, the latter of whom played fiddle and concertina.
 In that part of the country it was then a tradition to send the eldest son to his maternal grandparents to be raised.

 Living in the same townland as Padraig's grandparents was his uncle Callaghan "Cal" O'Callaghan.
 Cal O'Callaghan had emigrated to the United States as a young man and had picked up various contracts as a buffalo hunter on the Great Plains for railroad companies, as well as one logging in Ohio.
 A fiddler himself, O'Callaghan is said to have worked with numerous Scottish immigrants who left major influences on him, among them tunes and technique.
 Upon returning some 20 years later, O'Callaghan is said to have played constantly and is credited as being a major influence on O'Keeffe.

 Local legend suggests that Padraig O'Keeffe was able to tune a fiddle at the age of four.
 He is supposed to have received some formal instruction of the fiddle at his father's request but it is unknown who his instructor was.